Return to Prairie Mountain!

 The Science (abbreviated)

 For the winter solstice, you may recall I did some research on the unexpected timing of the solstice, and why the day with the latest sunrise wasn’t the same as what we think of as the shortest day of the year.
-If you are interested in orbital eccentricity, angles of obliquity, and other astronomical wonders, you can read about them here.
+If you are interested in orbital eccentricity, angles of obliquity, solar days, and other astronomical wonders, you can read about them here.

 Since it’s summer, and I’m feeling a bit lazy, I did a shortened version of the research.
 You’ll be happy to know that I confirmed the same factors affect the timing of the summer solstice.
 Here’s what I found:

-• the summer solstice occurred at 2:50 p.m. on June 20
+• The summer solstice occurred at 2:50 p.m. on June 20

-• the day with the earliest sunrise was June 16 (5:20 a.m.)
+• The earliest sunrise was at 5:20 a.m. on June 16

-• the longest solar day was June 20 (16 hours, 33 minutes, 17 seconds)
+• The longest solar day was 16:33:17 (hh:mm:ss) on June 20

 Tim’s comment about the sun’s compass direction at sunrise on June 20 compared to the direction on December 29 got me thinking.
 I marked up a trail map for the area of Prairie Mountain.
 The arrows show the sun’s compass direction at sunrise and sunset, on the summer (blue) and winter (red) solstices, respectively.
 What’s interesting is just how much the sun’s coverage changes between the two solstices.